smokephisticated/smokephisticated/pages/bongs/bongs.md

  Golden-boy over here is designed to cool your milky smoke while traveling from your "tobacco" to your tarry lungs.

 Percolators are pieces that use water to filter/strain nasty lung-harming particles from your smoke before entering your lungs.
 This proscess of filtration is reffered as "diffusion" of the smoke.

-I highly encurage any aspiring smoker to read <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">TokeoftheTown's</a> article for clarification.
-It's a 5 minute read at the most.

 <h2 class="heading-center">Best bongs under $50</h2>